Boys’ Brigade Zambia had invited Global Fellowship to hold its Triennial Council and Conference in Lusaka from 13th – 17th August 2019.

 Tim Pratt, Chair of the Global Fellowship of Christian Youth

-Soon there there will be access to more informations of the Conference and Council including extract from the minutes.
+More informations of the Conference and Council and soon extract from the minutes.
 Link to Pictures and Speeches